Retail Mobile Patrol

 Retail Mobile Patrol FAQ

-Can mobile patrol officers respond to retail alarms?
+Can mobile patrol security personnel respond to retail alarms?

 Yes.
-Mobile patrol officers can attend alarm activations, inspect the property, check for signs of forced entry, secure the premises when possible, and notify keyholders or emergency services when required.
+Mobile patrol security personnel can attend alarm activations, inspect the property, check for signs of forced entry, secure the premises when possible, and notify keyholders or emergency services when required.

 Yes.
 Parking lots are one of the most important areas for retail patrols.
-Officers can monitor suspicious vehicles, loitering, lighting concerns, blocked access routes, and unauthorized activity.
+Patrols can monitor suspicious vehicles, loitering, lighting concerns, blocked access routes, and unauthorized activity.

 Can patrols check loading docks and rear doors?